craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 #### Session 9: Beyond the Cove...

 We explore the farmstead, resting for a while and gathering some of the stuff here.
-We continue onward, and eventually camp down in an
+We continue onward, and eventually camp down in an abandoned, broken down building.
+Some ghoulies and goblins come attack us!

 ## Stats